(CNN)Here's a look at the life of Nicolas Sarkozy, former president of France.

 Grew up in Neuilly-sur-Seine or Neuilly, a suburb of Paris.

-Member of the Union for a Popular Movement (UPM) party.
+Member of the Republican party, formerly known as Union for a Popular Movement (UMP) party.

 1977 - Elected city councilman of Neuilly.